Jury for Young Reporters for the Environment

 David Poulson is the associate director of Michigan State University's Knight Center for Environmental Journalism where he teaches environmental, investigative and computer-assisted reporting to graduate and undergraduate students and organizes workshops for professional journalists.
 He is also the founder and editor of Great Lakes Echo, a non-profit environmental news service now serving the Great Lakes region.
 Prior to arriving at MSU in 2003, he was a reporter and editor for 22 years, covering the environment for several news organizations.

-James A. Rousmaniere Jr. is editor and president of The Keene Sentinel, an independent daily newspaper in New Hampshire founded in 1799.
+James A. Rousmaniere Jr. is former editor and president of The Keene Sentinel, an independent daily newspaper in New Hampshire founded in 1799.
 He came to the Sentinel from The Baltimore Sun, where his coverage included environmental affairs in Chesapeake Bay and, later, economic policymaking in Washington, D.C.
 Over the years he has judged youth writing competitions about the Constitution and has helped a number of elementary schools start their own newspapers.
 He has also helped to teach a high school American Studies class that focused on studies of place, and has taught writing at the graduate level.
 He lives in a rural part of New Hampshire and is an outdoorsman.

 YRE USA thanks all our jurors for offering their time and expertise to help youth develop their skills as environmental journalists!